kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

 This is the VS Code language extension "epsilon-eag" for the grammar specifcation language of Epsilon/Gamma Extended Affix Grammars.

 The compiler generator processing these specifications was originally developed under the name *Epsilon* in Oberon-2 and later [migrated to D](https://github.com/linkrope/epsilon).
-Afterwards the development was continued in the [*Gamma* project](https://github.com/linkrope/gamma).
+Afterwards the development was continued in the *[Gamma project](https://github.com/linkrope/gamma)*.

-The language server has been development using the Xtext language framework to realize name navigation, auto-completion and cross reference resolution.
-It is backed by the real compiler generator (Linux only yet) which performs deeper semantic checks and code generation on file saving.
+The language server has been developed using the Xtext language framework to realize name navigation, auto-completion and cross reference resolution.
+It is backed by the real compiler generator (which performs deeper semantic checks and DLang code generation on file saving).
+The *Gamma* compiler generator is embedded into the VS code extension.
+If [DMD](https://dlang.org/download.html#dmd) is installed, the extension automatically triggers the compilation of the generated compiler sources.

-Syntax highlighting support has been developed using the syntax hightlighting "grammar" online editor [*Iro*](https://eeyo.io/iro/) capable to issue "grammars" for Textmate, Atom, Sublime and others.
-For details see Chris Ainsley's [article](https://medium.com/@model_train/creating-universal-syntax-highlighters-with-iro-549501698fd2) on it.
+Syntax highlighting support has been developed using the syntax hightlighting "grammar" online editor *[Iro](https://eeyo.io/iro/)* capable to issue "grammars" for Textmate, Atom, Sublime and others.
+For details see Chris Ainsley's [article](https://medium.com/@model_train/creating-universal-syntax-highlighters-with-iro-549501698fd2) about it.

 In case of Textmate, *Iro* creates .plist files.
 As it is more convinient and more common to use Textmate grammars in JSON format, the .plist file has been transformed using the service http://json2plist.sinaapp.com/.